-The Top Reasons to Elope from an elopement photographers + couples who have chosen to elope
+The Top Reasons to Elope from an elopement photographer + couples who have chosen to elope

 Congratulations to you!
 If you’re reading this it means you are most likely engaged.
 If you are considering eloping, but not sure if it is the right choice for you, consider some of these reasons for eloping.
-If you have any questions I am always happy to help answer them.
+If you have any questions, we are always happy to help answer them.
 Just drop your thoughts in the comments or feel free to reach out!
-If you did elope I would love to hear some of the reasons you chose to elope in the comments as well!
+If you did elope, we would love to hear some of the reasons you chose to elope in the comments as well!